Guide to Battery Electric Vehicles (BEV)

 Once you drive an EV every day, electric car charging become second nature.
 Until then, read our FAQs for more tips and advice:

 The main way of charging an electric car at home is by plugging it into a dedicated charging point.
 We can arrange installation for you.
-Alternatively, you can charge your car by plugging it into a normal 3-pin socket, although this is a slow way of charging.
+We don’t recommend regular charging from a 3-pin socket and most manufacturers state that you should only resort to this method in emergencies..

 You can often charge when you are out and about say at a supermarket.
 Take your charging cable with you and plug in while you shop.